nicholasadamou/stockmine/README.md

 # Tweet2Stock

-This bot watches recent tweets that mentions any publicly traded companies.
-When someone does, it uses sentiment analysis to determine whether the aggregate opinion is positive or negative toward those companies.
-The bot then automatically executes trades on the relevant stocks according to the expected market reaction.
-It also tweets out a summary of its findings in real time at [@Tweet2Stock](https://twitter.com/Tweet2Stock).
+This python program that analyzes recent tweets that mentions any publicly traded companies and lunches a sentiment analysis to determine whether the aggregate opinion of the company in question is positive or negative.

 ![HackUIowa 2019](https://img.shields.io/badge/hackathon-Intern%20HackUIowa%202019-yellow)
 ![License](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat-square)